ruchee/vimrc/vimfiles/bundle/vim-python/submodules/autopep8/README.rst

       --exclude globs       exclude file/directory names that match these comma- separated globs
-      --list-fixes          list codes for fixes; used by --ignore and --select --ignore errors       do not fix these errors/warnings (default: E24) --select errors       fix only these errors/warnings (e.g. E4,W) --max-line-length n   set maximum allowed line length (default: 79) --line-range line line, --range line line
+      --list-fixes          list codes for fixes; used by --ignore and --select --ignore errors       do not fix these errors/warnings (default:
+                            E226,E24,W50,W690)
+      --select errors       fix only these errors/warnings (e.g. E4,W)
+      --max-line-length n   set maximum allowed line length (default: 79) --line-range line line, --range line line
                             only fix errors found within this inclusive range of line numbers (e.g. 1 99); line numbers are indexed at 1
+      --hang-closing        hang-closing option passed to pycodestyle
+      --exit-code           change to behavior of exit code. default behavior of return value, 0 is no differences, 1 is error exit. return 2 when add this option.
+2 is exists differences.

 Features